Christmas flavors are the season’s unsung heroes.

 The Top Christmas Spices

-The top four Christmas flavors are spices that create memorable sweet or savory Christmas dishes.
-A dash of Christmas spice turns classic sweets into festive holiday desserts.
-These spices can also inject a bit of Christmas spirit into your traditional Christmas dinner.
+A dash of Christmas spice turns classic sweets into festive holiday desserts or injects a bit of Christmas spirit into your traditional Christmas dinner.

 Peppermint

-The icy mint delight tantalizes your tastebuds with a titillating tingle.
+The icy mint delight tantalizes your taste buds with a titillating tingle.
 The red and white stripes embrace traditional Christmas colors, making the flavor a treat for multiple senses.

 Enjoy peppermint in tasty candy canes, or add it to your favorite guilty pleasures.
 Peppermint mochas are big hits at coffee shops this time of year, and peppermint ice cream is sure to be a crowd-pleasing dessert.